 Charles Rennie Mackintosh in France (paperback)

-The first book to discuss in depth this period of Charles Rennie Mackintosh’s work, written by the leading Mackintosh expert Pamela Robertson.
+This is the first book to discuss in depth this period of Mackintosh’s work, written by the leading Mackintosh expert Pamela Robertson.
 Extensively illustrated with key artworks from throughout Mackintosh's time in France and also includes extracts from Mackintosh’s letters written while in France, to friends and family.

 This book charts Mackintosh’s time in France and explores his career as a landscape painter, placing his work in the context of the modern movement.
 The forty-four paintings Mackintosh is known to have completed while in France are illustrated, and are supported by documentary photographs of the places he painted as well as extracts from his letters written to his wife and friends.